dustin10/VichUploaderBundle/Resources/doc/namers.md

 like 6FMNgvkdUs.jpg

-**SmartUniqeNamer** will rename your uploaded files appending a strong uniqueid to the original name, while apllying a transliteration.
+**SmartUniqeNamer** will rename your uploaded files appending a strong uniqueid to the original name, while applying a transliteration.
 Using this namer, a Strange name.jpg will be uploaded as something like a-strange-name-0eb3db03971550eb3b0371.jpg.

 To use it, you just have to specify the service for the `namer` configuration option of your mapping: